The 5%ers' Blog > Magazine

 Here’s another example: We have the same 50k and the trader brings it up to 60k.
 That’s a 20% gain.
 But then, from the 60k account, the portfolio went all the way back down to 50k.
 In terms of absolute drawdown, it’s 50k divided by 50k.
 That’s 0 in drawdown.
-Apparently no damage is done.
+Apparently, no damage is done.

-Being aware of the drawdown type depends whether you’re an investor or a trader.
+Being aware of the drawdown type depends on whether you’re an investor or a trader.
 As a trader, you need to be more aware of the maximum risk your strategy will allow.
-If you’re showing numbers to an investor, they would only be concerned on the maximum risk only in regards to the money they invested.
+If you’re showing numbers to an investor, they would only be concerned with the maximum risk only in regards to the money they invested.

 Average Win/Average Loss